Chief Public Defender

 First Assistant Public Defender

-Attorney Michael DeJohn currently serves as the First Assistant Public Defender to Erie County, Pennsylvania.
+Attorney Michael DeJohn currently serves as the Trial Chief Deputy Public Defender to Erie County, Pennsylvania.
 He has worked as an Assistant Public Defender in both Erie and Crawford Counties since 2002.

 He is a lifelong resident of Erie, Pennsylvania.
 He graduated from Cathedral Preparatory School, obtained his Bachelor of Arts in Criminal Justice from Gannon University, and his Juris Doctorate from the University of Dayton – School of Law in 2000.
 While in school, he was the Magister (President) of Phi Delta Phi, an International Honors Legal fraternity, and Vice President of the Criminal Law Association.